-Boulder Creek is the perfect place to spend a hot summer’s day tubing, swimming, playing and relaxing!
+Boulder Creek is the perfect place to spend a hot summer’s day tubing, swimming, playing, and relaxing!
 In May and June, the water can be running high and fast (depending on the amount of snowfall over the winter), but by July and August, the creek is running lower and slower, a great time for a beginner to try it out.
-To make it simple, here are five steps to taking your first tube ride down Boulder Creek.
+To make it simple, here are five steps to taking your first ride tubing Boulder Creek.

 #1 Get a Tube

 For river tubing, you’ll need a large, heavy-duty tube that can withstand bouncing up against rocks and sticks.
 Boulder Nordic Sport rents out a variety of tubes, so if you just want to try it out, this is a great place to start.
 They have singles, doubles, and even tubes to hold coolers!
 They also have high-quality tubes to purchase.
 If you are coming from the suburbs, Dick’s Sporting Goods in Longmont and Broomfield have a good selection of tubes in their swimming section.

 Wearing a life vest and helmet is recommended for tubing Boulder Creek, and is especially important when the creek is running high and fast.
 Boulder Nordic Sport offers a free life vest rental with the rental of a tube, and also has helmets that can be rented.
 Bike helmets are another option!
 You’ll also want a dry bag to keep your car keys and phone from getting waterlogged (or just leave them with a friend!).
 Footwear is also a must, the river floor is very slippery and the rocks can be sharp!
 Water shoes or sandals are recommended.